sinhofx/Creatures/README.md

 -Black borders around tiles are broken.
 May deprecate this feature, as it conflicts with aesthetic.

 Goals:
--Additon of a game manager, such that the user can choose the type/size of map
+-Addition of a game manager, such that the user can choose the type/size of map
 -Addition of more complex enemy logic/decision making
 -Addition of environmental interaction
 -Addition of combat